Ten-digit dialing: Ten-digit dialing in non-overlay areas

-A few areas that are not within an overlay plan nonetheless require ten-digit dialing if part of the local calling area is served by an overlay plan.
-One example of such an area is the Fort Knox Army base in Kentucky.
-The base itself is served by area code 502, which is not yet subject to an overlay plan, but its local calling area includes cities that are now served by the 270/364 overlay complex.
+A few area codes not part of any overlay complex nonetheless require ten-digit dialing if part of the local calling area is within an overlay complex.
+For example, the Fort Knox Army base in Kentucky is served by area code 502, but its local calling area includes cities that are served by the 270/364 overlay complex.
 As a result, Fort Knox imposed ten-digit dialing for all off-base numbers when the 270/364 overlay was established in 2014.

-A July 2020 order by the Federal Communications Commission required ten-digit dialing of telephone numbers with area codes in the United States that were not overlaid, but had an assignment of the prefix 988 as a central office code, conflicting with its designation for the National Suicide Prevention Lifeline by federal law.
+A July 2020 order by the Federal Communications Commission required ten-digit dialing of telephone numbers with area codes in the United States that were not overlaid, but had an assignment of the central office prefix 988, conflicting with its designation for the National Suicide Prevention Lifeline by federal law.

 NANPA Planning Letter 544 cites 83 area codes affected in 37 states.
 Three additional area codes were already transitioning to ten-digit dialing as the result of overlay implementations.
 Central office code 988 was in the process of discontinuation for area code 904.
 While included in the list of 83 area codes, area code 701 in North Dakota will not be converted to ten-digit dialing because the 32 telephone numbers in the 988 central office were reassigned to another prefix.
-The implementation schedule determined a permissive dialing period in the affected area codes from April 24, 2021 to October 24, 2021, ahead of the deadline of July 16, 2022, for all calls to 988 to be routed to the lifeline.
+Several of these codes have subsequently been converted to overlay complexes and the implementation of such complexes could be expedited as the transition to ten-digit dialing was not necessary.

-As part of Canada's implementation of a national 9-8-8 hotline, the Canadian Radio-television and Telecommunications Commission (CRTC) announced in August 2022 that all remaining Canadian non-overlay areas with seven-digit dialing, most of which use "988" as a central office code under their respective area codes, would be required to convert to ten-digit dialing by May 31, 2023.
-There will be a partial exception for the three northern territories served by area code 867, which is not projected to exhaust until at least 2043; only the Yellowknife area (which contains the 988 exchange) will be required to convert, with seven-digit dialing remaining optional elsewhere in the region due in part to unique geographical and cultural considerations.
+As part of Canada's implementation of a national 9-8-8 hotline, the Canadian Radio-television and Telecommunications Commission (CRTC) announced in August 2022 that all remaining Canadian non-overlay areas with seven-digit dialing, most of which use "988" as a central office code under their respective area codes, were required to convert to ten-digit dialing by May 31, 2023.
+A partial exception was granted for the three northern territories served by area code 867, which was not projected to exhaust until at least 2043; only the Yellowknife area (which contains the 988 exchange) was required to convert, with seven-digit dialing remaining optional elsewhere in the region due in part to unique geographical and cultural considerations.